 Preparing your house for renting

-Before you hand over the keys to the subtenant, be sure to pack up any valuable or personal items you may be leaving behind and store them safely on an off-site location or in a part of the home that the subtenant won’t have access to.
+Before you hand over the keys to the subtenant, be sure to pack up personal items you may be leaving behind and store them safely on an off-site location or in a part of the home that the subtenant won’t have access to.
 It’s also a good idea to leave a detailed letter for anything they may need to know about your home; how to use certain appliances, tips for using the heater or anything else that they may need to know while they’re staying in your home.